habedi/PracticalMachineLearning/README.md

 * [Bokeh](https://bokeh.pydata.org/en/latest/): An interactive high-level data visualization library
 * [Matplotlib](https://matplotlib.org/): A compelling data visualization library, More low-level than other visualization libs
 * [Graph Tool](https://graph-tool.skewed.de/): A fast and powerful library for working with graphs in Python.
 It's developed on top of Boost C++ libraries, so consequently, it's very efficient
-* [NetworkX](https://networkx.github.io/): A Python module for Complex Network modeling and analysis, Very easy-to-use but may be slow occasionally because it's in pure Python
+* [NetworkX](https://networkx.github.io/): A Python module for Complex Network modelling and analysis, Very easy-to-use but may be slow occasionally because it's in pure Python
 * [TensorFlow](https://github.com/tensorflow/tensorflow): Low-level library for creating deep artificial neural networks, works both on CPU and GPU.
 Usually, you use TF in conjunction with a library with a higher-level API exposing TF's functionalities like Keras
 * [Keras](https://keras.io/): "Keras is a high-level neural networks API, written in Python and capable of running on top of TensorFlow, CNTK, or Theano" - Keras's website
 * [NLTK](http://www.nltk.org/): Swiss Army knife tool for text processing in Python